-Edoxi Training Institute Secures KHDA Approval For Diploma Programs
+Edoxi Training Institute Secures KHDA Approval for Diploma Programs

 Date

-Dubai, UAE, 20th January 2025 – Edoxi Training Institute, a top provider of professional training and education in Dubai, is thrilled to announce its recent approval from the Knowledge and Human Development Authority (KHDA) to offer a variety of diploma qualifications.
+(MENAFNEditorial) Dubai, UAE – 20th January 2025 – Edoxi Training Institute, a top provider of professional training and education in Dubai, is thrilled to announce its recent approval from the Knowledge and Human Development Authority (KHDA) to offer a variety of diploma qualifications.
 This achievement positions Edoxi as a leading institution for business, information technology, and cybersecurity education in the Dubai region.

 With the KHDA’s Vocational Education Institution (VEI) Permit, Edoxi can now deliver diploma programs, including Qualifi Level 3, Level 4, and Level 5 in Business Management, Cybersecurity, and Information Technology.
 These programs cater to both aspiring professionals and experienced practitioners looking to enhance their skills.